marxin/texi2rst-generated/sphinx/gcc/c-implementation-defined-behavior.rst

 Compatibility <compatibility>`, and http://gcc.gnu.org/readings.html.
 Some choices are documented in the preprocessor manual.
 See :ref:`Implementation-defined
-behavior <implementation-defined-behavior>`.
+behavior <cpp:implementation-defined-behavior>`.
 Some choices are made by the library and operating system (or other environment when compiling for a freestanding environment); refer to their documentation for details.